 A person’s sex is usually assigned at birth, but a relatively small group of persons may bear with bodies that incorporate both or certain aspects of both male and female physiology.
 This community includes very fewer people due to which they face discrimination.
 They are being deprived of many of the rights and privileges which other persons enjoy as citizens of this country.
 TGs are deprived of social and cultural participation and hence restricted access to education, health care and public places which deprives them of the Constitutional guarantee of equality before law and equal protection of laws also faces discrimination to contest election, right to vote, employment, to get licenses, etc. and, in effect, treated as an outcast and untouchable.

-The Rights of Transgender Persons Bill, 2014 was a private bill passed by
+Transgender Persons Bill, 2014 was a private bill passed by

 - Seeks to provide a framework for the formulation and implementation of a comprehensive national policy for ensuring the overall development of the transgender and their welfare.

 - 2% reservation in primary, secondary and higher education and in government jobs.